bytecodealliance/wasmtime/docs/langref.rst

 simply represent a contiguous sequence of :term:`accessible` bytes in the stack frame.

-.. inst:: SS = local Bytes, Flags...
+.. inst:: SS = explicit_slot Bytes, Flags...

-    Allocate a stack slot for a local variable in the preamble.
+    Allocate a stack slot in the preamble.

     If no alignment is specified, Cretonne will pick an appropriate alignment for the stack slot based on its size and access patterns.